trybrick/cdn/README.md

 - alternatively, you can branch directly from Production
 - make your changes
 - create pull-request to merge into Production
-- create pull-request to merge into gh-pages
+- create pull-request to merge into master

-Ultimately, you want all your changes to be in gh-pages (aka master) for integration testing.
-Even if you make hot fixes to a file that probably already been fixed in gh-pages, you probably add additional file/feature in your hot-fix that may also need to merge into gh-pages.
+Ultimately, you want all your changes to be in master for integration testing.
+Even if you make hot fixes to a file that probably already been fixed in master, you probably add additional file/feature in your hot-fix that may also need to merge into master.